How to Become a Locksmith in Delaware in 2026 (No License Required)

 How long does it take to become a locksmith in Delaware?

-3-6 months for basic training, or 6-12 months with an apprenticeship.
-Since Delaware doesn’t require licensing, you can start working as soon as you have the skills.
+3 to 6 months for basic training, or 6 to 12 months with an apprenticeship.
+Since Delaware does not require licensing, you can start working as soon as you have the skills.

 How much does locksmith training cost in Delaware?